What is Atrial Fibrillation (Afib)?

 - Pectus Excavatum

-Afib can cause many symptoms, and while some patients are extremely symptomatic, others can’t even tell.
+AFib can cause many symptoms, and while some patients are extremely symptomatic, others can’t even tell.
 The right treatment option for you will depend on how symptomatic you are.

-Most patients start by having occasional spells, lasting minutes or few hours.
+Most patients start by having occasional spells, lasting minutes or a few hours.
 The disease then progresses to more frequent and long lasting spells.
 This progression varies from patient to patient.
-Lifestyle modification and treatment of other conditions that can cause or worsen Afib (such as hypertension, obesity, obstructive sleep apnea) may affect the progression.
+Lifestyle modification and treatment of other conditions that can cause or worsen AFib (such as hypertension, obesity, obstructive sleep apnea) may affect the progression.

 Atrial fibrillation can feel like different things to different people.
 A few of the symptoms of Afib include: